ARC North Thames researchers presented a range of posters, a talk and an activity pack as part of this year’s Barts and Queen Mary Science Festival.

-ARC North Thames content will include:
+ARC North Thames content included:

 Poster: LGBTQ+ young people’s experiences and perceptions of self-managing their mental health